DarienLibrary/website_content/content/_finished/student_services/student-services.md

 <div class="col-md-6">

 ### Homework Help
 Need help with your report or finding an article your teacher will approve of?
 [Check out our list of best homework resources](/homework "Homework Help").
+Some databases will require your Library card to access it.
 <br />
 <br />

 ### eReading Room
-Enter our [child and teen friendly virtual room](http://darien.lib.overdrive.com/63B6A05D-EC25-43D4-ABC0-30EF1866FDD6/10/50/en/youth "eReading Room") of eBooks and eAudiobooks.
-These books have been handpicked by library staff to be the best of the best for growing minds.
+Enter our [child and teen friendly virtual room](http://darien.lib.overdrive.com/63B6A05D-EC25-43D4-ABC0-30EF1866FDD6/10/50/en/youth "eReading Room") of e-Books and e-Audiobooks.
+These books have been handpicked by library staff to be the best for growing minds.
 <br />
 <br />